-Second, one reason for including the general disclaimer above is to emphasize that there is no attorney-client relationship between you and any Dorsey lawyers who contribute to the Blog, or between you and Dorsey generally.
-Don’t misunderstand, it would be terrific if your review and use of the Blog led you to retain us and establish an attorney-client relationship.
-Before we can represent you, we would conduct a conflicts check and ascertain whether we, in fact, could represent you or your company.
-But, your mere use of the Blog and your review of the content we post, does not establish an attorney-client relationship.
+One reason for including the general disclaimer above is to emphasize that there is no attorney-client relationship between you and any Dorsey lawyers who contribute to the blog, or between you and Dorsey generally.
+Don’t misunderstand – it would be terrific if your review and use of the blog led you to retain us and establish an attorney-client relationship!
+Before we can represent you, though, we would conduct a conflicts check and ascertain whether we, in fact, could represent you or your company.
+But your mere use of the blog and your review of the content we post does not establish an attorney-client relationship.

-Finally, in our Resources section on the right-hand side of the Blog, we list various other Websites that may have content you find helpful.
+Finally, the blog frequently includes links or directions to other websites that may have content you find helpful.
 We take no responsibility for the accuracy or completeness of the content on any of the resources or links we provide.

 About Dorsey’s Labor & Employment Practice:

 Dorsey’s L&E lawyers work closely with clients to avoid and defend against litigation, develop effective workplace policies and procedures, protect intellectual property, support corporate decisions affecting the workplace, and counsel on traditional labor law matters.
 Click here for more information.